Klein bottle: Properties

 Like the Möbius strip, the Klein bottle is a two-dimensional manifold which is not orientable.
 Unlike the Möbius strip, it is a closed manifold, meaning it is a compact manifold without boundary.
 While the Möbius strip can be embedded in three-dimensional Euclidean space R3, the Klein bottle cannot.
 It can be embedded in R4, however.

-Continuing this sequence, for example creating a surface which cannot be embedded in R4 but can be in R5, is possible; in this case, connecting two ends of a spherinder to each other in the same manner as the two ends of a cylinder for a Klein bottle, creates a figure, referred to as a "spherinder Klein bottle", that cannot fully be embedded in R4.
+Continuing this sequence, for example creating a 3-manifold which cannot be embedded in R4 but can be in R5, is possible; in this case, connecting two ends of a spherinder to each other in the same manner as the two ends of a cylinder for a Klein bottle, creates a figure, referred to as a "spherinder Klein bottle", that cannot fully be embedded in R4.

 The Klein bottle can be seen as a fiber bundle over the circle S1, with fibre S1, as follows: one takes the square (modulo the edge identifying equivalence relation) from above to be E, the total space, while the base space B is given by the unit interval in y, modulo 1~0.
 The projection π:E→B is then given by π([x, y]) = [y].

-The Klein bottle can be constructed (in a four dimensional space, because in three dimensional space it cannot be done without allowing the surface to intersect itself) by joining the edges of two (mirrored) Möbius strips, as described in the following limerick by Leo Moser:
+The Klein bottle can be constructed (in a four dimensional space, because in three dimensional space it cannot be done without allowing the surface to intersect itself) by joining the edges of two Möbius strips, as described in the following limerick by Leo Moser:

 The initial construction of the Klein bottle by identifying opposite edges of a square shows that the Klein bottle can be given a CW complex structure with one 0-cell P, two 1-cells C1, C2 and one 2-cell D. Its Euler characteristic is therefore 1 − 2 + 1 = 0.
 The boundary homomorphism is given by ∂D = 2C_{1} and ∂C_{1} = ∂C_{2} = 0, yielding the homology groups of the Klein bottle K to be H_{0}(K, Z) = Z, H_{1}(K, Z) = Z×(Z/2Z) and H_{n}(K, Z) = 0 for n > 1.

 There is a 2-1 covering map from the torus to the Klein bottle, because two copies of the fundamental region of the Klein bottle, one being placed next to the mirror image of the other, yield a fundamental region of the torus.
 The universal cover of both the torus and the Klein bottle is the plane R2.